 Orthodontic Emergencies — Plano, TX

-If you’ve become accustomed to wearing your traditional braces, you’re likely doing everything you can to avoid a potential problem.
+If you’ve become accustomed to wearing your traditional braces or clear aligners, you’re likely doing everything you can to avoid a potential problem.
 But even if you are careful when eating, cleaning, or engaging in physical activity, accidents can happen, resulting in orthodontic emergencies.
-At Willow Bend Orthodontics, our team is here to deliver timely care when you need it most.
-Whether you are dealing with a loose braces bracket, oral sores, or even stuck debris, we can provide helpful tips and immediate care to get you back on your feet and well on your way to a healthier smile.
+At Willow Bend Orthodontics of Plano, our team is here to deliver timely care when you need it most.
+Whether you are dealing with a loose braces bracket, broken aligners, oral sores, or even stuck debris, we can provide helpful tips and immediate care to get you back on your feet and well on your way to a healthier smile.
 Contact us today to find out what we can do to help you in your time of need.

-Why Choose Willow Bend Orthodontics for Orthodontic Emergencies?
+Why Choose Willow Bend Orthodontics of Plano for Emergency Orthodontic Care?

-- Jones is a board-certified orthodontist with years of experience
+- Dr. Jones is a board-certified orthodontist with years of experience

 - Improved comfort and patient safety